 Photo: Professor James Basker, left, with students

 As one of the world’s oldest institutions of higher learning, Oxford remains the epicenter of education and knowledge.
-Students and faculty on the Oxford Academia summer program reside at Pembroke, a historic Oxford college, where students are immersed in British academic life and the Oxford experience, with full access to college facilities and libraries.
+Students and faculty on the Oxford Academia summer program reside at Pembroke, a historic Oxford college, where students are immersed in British academic life and the Oxford experience, with full access to college facilities.
 Students will find intellectual inspiration at the college, on the cobblestone streets, and in the picturesque countryside, the fertile territories of which have produced some of the greatest minds in history.learn more

 Oxford Academia is designed for intellectually driven students to pursue an academic interest, without the pressure of grades or credit.
 Students enroll in a major seminar and a minor seminar, taught by academic faculty and active professionals, and engage with course material through lectures from guest speakers and scholars, small group projects, classroom discussion, and field-based learning.
 Seminars challenge students to ask questions, sharpen critical thinking and teamwork, and develop techniques essential for success at the university level.learn more